AndrewSasmito/CustomDatabase/README.md

-# Custom Database Engine with Content-Addressable Storage
+# Custom Database Engine by Fiona V. and Andrew S.

 A custom database engine with page oriented content addressable storage, deduplication, and B-Tree indexing, getting rid of redundant full page writes.